YanYanZhangZhang/study/README.md

 ## Requirements

-(Welcome to develop SFS-Font together.)
+(Welcome to develop SPH-Font together.)

 We recommend you to use [Anaconda](https://www.anaconda.com/) to manage your libraries.